MiniDigger/ForkTest/README.md

 - `rebuildPaperServerPatches` - to only rebuild patches made to the `paper-server` source set
 - `rebuildPaperServerFeaturePatches` - the same as above but only feature patches
 - `rebuildPaperServerFilePatches` - the same just for per-file changes
+- `rebuildForkServerPatches` - to only rebuild patches made to the `fork-server` source set
+- `rebuildForkServerFeaturePatches` - the same as above but only feat
+- `rebuildForkServerFilePatches` - the same just for per-file changes
+- `rebuildForkMinecraftFilePatches` - rebuilds all fork Minecraft file patches
+- `rebuildForkMinecraftPatches` - rebuilds all fork Minecraft patches
+- `rebuildForkMinecraftResourcePatches` - rebuilds fork file patches to the Minecraft resources
+- `rebuildForkMinecraftSourcePatches` - rebuilds fork file patches to the Minecraft sources
 - `rebuildMinecraftFeaturePatches` - rebuilds all minecraft feature patches
 - `rebuildMinecraftSourcePatches` - rebuilds all minecraft source patches
 - `rebuildMinecraftResourcePatches` - rebuilds all minecraft resource patches